-For the second of Stehman and Overton's (1994) tests the counts above and below a shifted line are found to be that there seems to have been a tendency for low values to increase and high values to decrease between 1976 and 1978.
+For the second of Stehman and Overton's (1994) tests, the counts above and below a shifted line are found to be

-The chi-squared statistic for this 2 x 2 contingency table is 5.82 with 1 df.
+The chi-squared statistic for this 2×2 contingency table is 5.82 with 1 df.
 This is significant at the 5% level, giving some evidence of a change in the shape of the distribution.
-The nature of the changes is
+The nature of the changes is that there seems to have been a tendency for low values to increase and high values to decrease between 1976 and 1978.